How do I immigrate to Canada to work?

 Quebec immigration

 What's the goal?
-Individuals and families interested in settling permanently in Quebec, Canada's only predominantly French-speaking province and home to Montreal.
+Individuals and families interested in settling permanently in Quebec, the only Canadian province with French as its main official language and home to Montreal.

 How does it work?
 Economic immigrants are selected by Quebec and issued a Certificat de sélection du Québec (CSQ).
 A person with a CSQ can then apply to the Canadian government for permanent resident status.
 Certificates are granted to skilled workers under the Quebec Skilled Worker Program, to foreign students, graduates and workers in Quebec under the Quebec Experience Program (PEQ), and to a range of business people under one of Quebec's business and investor immigration programs.